Experience the power of Luzmo. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 The culprit of a slow-loading analytics dashboard?
 Your underlying infrastructure.
 Explore the 16 best data warehouse tools to use in 2023.

 A smooth, fast-loading analytics dashboard is key to a good user experience.
-Especially for embedded charts and data visualizations that are shared with product users inside a SaaS app.
+Especially for embedded charts and data visualizations that are shared with your product users, inside your SaaS application.

-The culprit of a slow, heavy dashboard is often the underlying data infrastructure.
-The key to a smooth dashboard experience is picking the right data warehouse solution that optimally fits your data and use case.
+The culprit of a slow, heavy dashboard, however, is often its underlying data infrastructure.
+With the right data warehouse solution that optimally fits your data and use case, you'll get one step closer to a smooth dashboard experience.

 But navigating all the options can be overwhelming.
 Yet don’t worry, because we’ve done the research for you, listing the 16 best data warehouse tools in this guide.
 But first…